TmuD-05/odin-recipes/README.md

 - Writing clean, semantic HTML
 - Structuring content into multiple linked pages
-- Organizing a simple project folder
+- Organising a simple project folder
 - Using Git for version control
 - Creating and managing a GitHub repository
 - Understanding basic web navigation and links

-## 🚀What's Next?
+## What's Next?

-In future stages of The Odin Project, I’ll continue to build on this by learning about CSS, JavaScript, and creating more complex and interactive web applications.
+In future stages of The Odin Project, I’ll continue to build on this by learning about CSS, JavaScript, and creating complex and interactive web applications.

 ---